 Joints and Fittings

 The main joint work between the seat part and the seat back is made using a closed mortice joint.
 In some other ranges there are either no joints and two pieces of timber are simply bolted together or there are half butt open joints exposed at every point.The closed mortice joint is far stronger and much longer lasting.
 On assembly of the chairs and benches the leg bolts fit either side of the closed joint making it virtually impossible to come apart or loose.
 The fittings used are supplied from Finland where the specifications are for the harsher climate.
 For example in the case of the galvanising it is completed to a greater thickness than in the UK.
 Galvanising is used for bolts and all bracketry, and in different products either stainless steel or cone headed galvanised screw nails.
 Stainless steel chains are used for swing seats.

 Fabrics are available in any combination for cushions and canopies.

-Cushion Fabrics are 100% Acrylic as soft as cotton drill but non rot, non fade, non mildew.
-Cushion Cushion Fabrics are Olefin (100% polyester) as soft as cotton drill but non rot, non fade, non mildew.
+Cushion Fabrics are 100% Acrylic as soft as cotton drill but non rot, non fade and non mildew.
+Cushion Fabrics are Olefin (100% polyester) as soft as cotton drill but also non rot, non fade and non mildew.
 Cushion fabrics are for outdoor use only.
 The filling is polyester fibre which does not hold water allowing it to dry quickly.
-The cushions can also be dried cleaned, and spots can be washed with warm soapy water and rinsed by hose.
+The cushions can also be dry cleaned, and spots can be washed with warm soapy water and rinsed by hose.

 Canopy Fabrics are usually selected as woven mesh pvc coated polypropylene for outdoor use only.